James Hilton (designer): Death Machines of London

 Hilton launched the custom motorcycle brand Death Machines of London at the BikeShed Paris show in April 2016 with their Moto Guzzi Airtail.
-The bike, and the brand, were an immediate success and received global coverage for their imaginative take on the Moto Guzzi, and their provocative brand name.
+The bike and brand received global coverage for their imaginative take on the Moto Guzzi, and their provocative brand name.

-Their second machine entitled 'Up Yours Copper' earned the brand worldwide recognition as a leader in the design and execution of custom motorcycles with coverage in Highsnobiety, British GQ and Hypebeast.
+Their 'Up Yours Copper' earned the brand worldwide recognition with coverage in Highsnobiety, British GQ and Hypebeast.